 We expect to see many other retailers follow in Home Depot’s footsteps.
 Rather than a big shopping event the day after Thanksgiving, we think stores will start their deals in late October and early November and extend them through Christmas.

-Most stores will likely have deals focused around family rather than parties and entertaining.
-As many families are avoiding travel and planning to stay in for the holidays this year, you can expect to see deals for things like cozy pajamas, board games, home decor, and indoor activities.
+Most stores will likely have deals focused on family rather than parties and entertaining.
+Many families are avoiding travel and planning to stay in for the holidays this year.
+So, you can expect to see deals for things like cozy pajamas, board games, home decor, and indoor activities.

 Watch for sales to start very early on holiday home decor this year.
 Fall decor came out with a bang on September first and you’ll likely see Christmas decor start to pop up in stores like Target and Kohl’s as early as mid-October.
 We suggest that you jump on these sales early if you’re hoping to snag some new holiday decor this year.
 With everyone staying home for the holidays, people are going to be decking the halls earlier and bigger than ever before.